vaibhavmule/cheatsheet/README.md

 cheatsheet
 ==========

-cheatsheet is a tool for designer and programmers.
+cheatsheet is for designer and programmers.